Mayeu/NYaifO/README.md

 ##How to do it

-We are going to modify the miniroot source, which lay in `/usr/src/distrib/miniroot`.
-This contains parts of the installation scripts.
+We are going to modify the miniroot source and some file from your distrib (amd64 in my case), which lay in `/usr/src/distrib/{miniroot|amd64}`.

 ###Create an install.conf